miraclechukwu/miraclechukwu.github.io/README.md

-# My Data Analyst Portfolio
+# Data Analyst

-Welcome to my portfolio!
+Welcome to my Data Analyst portfolio!
 Here you will find an overview of my education, work experience, skills, and projects.
 I am passionate about leveraging data to drive business insights and decision-making.

 ---